Alphabet Global News

 July 21, 2025

 The reason is obvious.
-Our senior community has been there and done or seen the things that occurred and are able to help navigate the next generation through the pitfalls and dangers on the road to living a better future.
+Our senior community has been there and done that or have seen the things that occurred and are able to help navigate the next generation through the pitfalls, potholes and dangers on the road to living a better future.
 One of the major problems seniors face is the lack of respect in todays society.

-One only has to listen at the young describe our seniors.
+One only has to listen as many young people describe our seniors.
 “They’re in the way!”
 “Why don’t they just stay home!”
 They’re holding us back!”
+“You’re driving too slow!”
 And on and on they go berating the seniors as they encounter them in public spaces.
 However, it’s not just the young who’re prone to echo those thoughts.
-Their adult parents or the adults next door often sound the same way.
+Their adult parents, neighbors, or the younger adults next door often sound the same way.

-All of these groups with those attitudes have missed the whole point of what aging is…a process that they’re going through every day they live.
-They’re the new and later they’ll be the old and act just like the ones they’re complaining about today.
+All of these groups with those attitudes have missed the whole point of what aging is and how it will affect them in the future.
+Aging is a process that they’re going through every day they live and they don’t really know it or understand they’re going through aging everyday.
+They’re the new, now – and later they’ll be the old – and act just like the ones they’re complaining about today.

 Negative attitudes are contagious…

-It’s very hard to respect those who you look down on.
-Rather than respect it breeds contempt.
-It actually becomes a part of society that acts on those impulses.
+However, it’s very hard to respect those who you look down on.
+Rather than show respect – it breeds contempt.
+It actually becomes a part of society that quickly act on those impulses.
 Therein comes the birth of criminal behavior.
-Negative attitudes are contagious.
+Negative attitudes towards seniors are contagious and often leads to criminal acts.

 Let’s look at one rather unique case of criminal behavior manifested against a retiree living in a senior community.
 We’re going to call him ‘Jon’ to protect his privacy.
 ‘Jon’ has always been a caring man.
-In business for decades, he trained over 300 professionals who followed him into business.
+In business for decades, he spent years training over 300 young professionals who followed him into business.
 He cared about the next generation just like his father’s generation cared about his generation.

 Helping the next generation is a must!

 He spent over 12 years writing lesson plans, tips on customer relations, how to avoid getting distracted by materialism, and many other subjects.
-In total he wrote over 15,000 articles on various business subjects.
+In total he wrote over 15,000 articles on various business-related subjects.
 Creating your own business was one of the main subjects.
 That was important to ‘Jon’ because of the devaluing of the dollar.
+He wanted to prepare the next generation for the inflationary pressure every family would face tomorrow.

 Crimes against seniors are growing…

 In November 2024, they returned to take a buffet of items they saw and wanted.
-Instead of bring gifts for the holidays, they retuned to steal data.
+Instead of bringing gifts of appreciation for the holidays, they retuned to steal more data.
 They again raided the computer.
 While there, they decided to lay waste to everything digital they could find.

 In March and April the bandits returned to get what they could from the replacement computer.
 This time they destroyed the computer on the way out the door.
 On June 24, 2025, the thieves came back.
-This time they came for the 11″ Samsung Galaxy type tablet.
+This time they came for the 11″ Samsung Galaxy tablet they saw earlier.
+This tablet contained volumes of lesson plans and trademark material that was to be used to assist our seniors.
+This technology training would be free for all attendees.

-On the morning of June 24, 2025 at around 5:30 am, ‘Jon’ left home to go get food.
-Knowing he was going shopping the following week, he shopped just what he needed for the next few days.
+On the morning of June 24, 2025 at around 5:30 am, ‘Jon’ left home to go get some food and supplies.
+Knowing he was going shopping the following week, he shopped for only the items he needed for the next few days.
 Since it’s over 110 degrees here everyday he started early so he could get back home before the heat wave came calling.

-That was not the end.
+As heartbreaking as that was, that was not the end.
 On Monday, July 7, 2025, he went shopping again.
 He went early in the morning because he had some appointments he was committed to later that day.
 When he returned home he started to unload the groceries and carry them into the house.
 Below the groceries was his notebook with over 100 pages.
-It was already getting warm when he decided to take the frozen food into the house and put it them in the freezer.
+It was already getting warm when he decided to take the frozen food into the house and put them in the freezer.

 That took about 2 minutes.
-He stepped out the door and the notebook was gone.
-That quick, it too was gone.
+He stepped out of the door and behold – the notebook was gone – just like the Samsung Galaxy.
+Just that quick, it too was gone.
 ‘Jon’ almost lost it!
 He said, “This is a community of seniors.
 How could this become a cave of thieves?
 Who among us could it be?
 Now, these thieves have taken everything of value relating to the Senior Class.”
+Cancellation was his only option!

 He called the police again.
 This is the 16th burglary in nine months.
-At this point, he was unsure of anything.
+At this point, he was totally unsure of everything.
 How did the notebook vanish that quick?
-There were many questions an almost no answers.
-Police was asking questions and he said his answers were confusing the police.
+Where’s my Samsung?
+There were so many questions and almost no answers.
+The police was asking questions and he said his answers were confusing the police.
 For one thing he couldn’t explain how it happened.
+“It was there and now its gone!”
+This reminded him of some of the things he taught in the 1980’s and 90’s technology classes.

 Now, ‘Jon’ realized his home was a crime scene.
-Months of calling the police was a depressing thought.
-He told us that he never looked so out of sorts in his life.
-Calling the police over and over again because people around him was busy committing crimes against him.
+Months of calling the police again was a very depressing thought.
+He told us that he never looked or felt so out of sorts in his life.
+Calling the police over and over again because people around him were busy committing crimes against him and his property.

-In total, 14 computers were destroyed (his own and the ones his friends loaned him).
-There were 22 cellphones destroyed so he could not call the police.
+In total, there were 16 home burglaries and 11 car burglaries.
+What were some of the damaged or stolen items?
+14 computers were destroyed (his own and the ones his friends loaned him).
+There were 22 cellphones destroyed or stolen so he could not call the police.
 But they forgot “911” will still work on any charged phone.
 “There I am again answering, ‘911, what is your emergency?’ coming out of a broken phone.”

 The low note for ‘Jon’ was, there were no suspects.
 However, on Wednesday, July 9, 2025, ‘Jon’ was heading out again.
 This time he was going on an hours-long errand.
-Now he’s carrying books to read and study as if the Senior event is going to happen in September.
+Now he’s carrying his books to read and his study material as if the September Senior Class event was still going to happen.

 WOW!
 “The notebook returned home!”